Inheritance Tax and the ‘Excepted Estate’ Rules

 An excepted estate is an estate where a full inheritance tax account (IHT400) is not required when applying for a grant of representation.
 There are currently three types of excepted estate:

-This threshold may be higher if the deceased was married and their spouse died before them.
-This is because married couples can combine their nil rate band allowances.
+This threshold may be higher if the deceased was married, and their spouse died before them.
+This is because married couples can combine their nil rate band allowances if they are not fully used by the first to die.

-The Inheritance Tax (Delivery of Accounts) (Excepted Estates) (Amendment) Regulations 2021 comes into force on 1 January 2022 and make the following changes:
+The Inheritance Tax (Delivery of Accounts) (Excepted Estates) (Amendment) Regulations 2021 came into force on 1 January 2022 and made the following changes:

 So, What Does This Mean?

-It means that in many more cases there will be no need to file an inheritance tax form and the current form for excepted estates (IHT205) will be effectively abolished.
+The changes mean that more estates will not need to file an inheritance tax form and the current form for excepted estates (IHT205) will effectively be abolished.

 For further information, please contact me at s.hilliard@timms-law.com or on 01332 364436.
 Alternatively, visit our website here.